Environmental enterprise: Social cost

 Social cost in economics may be distinguished from "private cost".
 Economic theorists model individual decision-making as measurement of costs and benefits.
 Social cost is also considered to be the private cost plus externalities.

-For example, the manufacturing cost of a car (i.e., the costs of buying inputs, land tax rates for the car plant, overhead costs of running the plant and labor costs) reflects the private cost for the manufacturer (in some ways, normal profit can also be seen as a cost of production; see, e.g., Ison and Wall, 2007, p.
-181).
+For example, the manufacturing cost of a car (i.e., the costs of buying inputs, land tax rates for the car plant, overhead costs of running the plant and labor costs) reflects the private cost for the manufacturer (in some ways, normal profit can also be seen as a cost of production).
 The polluted waters or polluted air also created as part of the process of producing the car is an external cost borne by those who are affected by the pollution or who value unpolluted air or water.
 Because the manufacturer does not pay for this external cost (the cost of emitting undesirable waste into the commons), and does not include this cost in the price of the car (a Kaldor-Hicks compensation), they are said to be external to the market pricing mechanism.
 The air pollution from driving the car is also an externality produced by the car user in the process of using his good.
 The driver does not compensate for the environmental damage caused by using the car.